How the CCG uses information - what you need to know

-Caldicott Guardian - The CCGs Caldicott Guardian is Gwyneth Wilson Registered Nurse who sits on the Governing Body who is responsible for protecting the confidentiality of patient and service-user information and enabling appropriate information sharing.
+Caldicott Guardian - The CCGs Caldicott Guardian is Dr Tony Palframan, GP Governing Body Member who is responsible for protecting the confidentiality of patient and service-user information and enabling appropriate information sharing.
 The Guardian actively supports work to enable information sharing where it is appropriate to share, and advises on options for lawful and ethical processing of information.
 The Caldicott Guardian can be contacted by calling 01063 257182 or using the contact us section of the website

 Senior Information Risk Owner (SIRO) – A SIRO is a CCG Executive Director or member of the Senior Management Board of an organisation with overall responsibility for an organisation's information risk policy.
 The SIRO is accountable and responsible for information risk across the organisation.
 The SIRO ensures that everyone is aware of their personal responsibility to exercise good judgement, and to safeguard and share information appropriately.
 The SIRO can be contacted by calling 01063 257182 or using the contact us section of the website

 If you would like to know more about how SNCCG uses your information please use the

 Further information can also be obtained from any of the following links:

 NHS Confidentiality Code of Practice